purvesh7932/weather-forecast/README.md

 ## Install node module

-Run `npm install` for a dev server.
+Run `npm install` on your terminal first.

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to Ex.`http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Setup Api PHP